 When insulating the home, try not to go overboard.
 For example, it is not a good idea to insulate the edge of the eaves.
 After all, you have to strike a fine balance between insulation and ventilation in your interior realm.
 A lack of air circulation is a problem that exposes you to high risks such as condensation problems.

-This unfavorable climate breeds rot and decay of the roof timbers.
+This unfavorable climate breeds rot and decay of the roof timbers, which may lead you to needing to call a roofing company like First American Roofing & Siding (https://firstamericanroofing.com/winona-roofing-and-siding/) to come and repair or replace the roof for you.
 Also, bear in mind that extreme heat, ventilation helps you maintain optimal climate and eliminate the need for your air conditioning to work heavy duty.
 In subtropical climates like Florida, roof venting moves quite a bit of heat that sun produces out of the attic.

 Enhance the envelope